 No such comparative research has been undertaken before, looking at what activities and tasks libraries undertake to support C/HG.
 This research has highlighted valuable services and tools that can be replicated in libraries across health care organisations and at the same time promote libraries and librarians as significant actors in organisational governance.

-Ibragimova, I. and Korjonen, M. (2019), "The value of librarians for clinical and health governance (a view from Europe)", International Journal of Health Governance, Vol. 24 No. 1, pp. 66-88. https://doi.org/10.1108/IJHG-11-2018-0062
+Ibragimova, I. and Korjonen, M.H.
+(2019), "The value of librarians for clinical and health governance (a view from Europe)", International Journal of Health Governance, Vol. 24 No. 1, pp. 66-88. https://doi.org/10.1108/IJHG-11-2018-0062

 Emerald Publishing Limited